Xanzhu

 Apple Virtualization

-1. Stop the VM if running (right-click and select Stop).
+1. Shut down the VM.
+If running (right-click and select Stop).

 2. Right-click the VM, select Edit, and go to Display.